slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On habits and systems

 <!--
-> *"Poeple don’t decide their future, they decide their habits and their habits decide their futures."
--- F. M. Alexander
-> *"Chains of habit are too light to be felt until they are to heavy to be broken."
--- Warren Buffett*
-> *"It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)
-"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
--- Naval Ravikant*

 - Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.
 - See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
 Annual review: GOOD + BAD: Health & Fitness, Business & Career, Finances, relationships, personal growth
 - Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance. write 1000 words every morning before you do anything else.
 Learn how to say no, or not to say yes.
 One new thing: learn at least one new thing everyday.
 Read, watch a documentary, look around, observe, engage in a conversation.
 Be creative: Creativity conquers jealousy, envy, self-pity and worry.
 52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything. e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts